oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/load-os-data-public/load-os-data-public.md

     ![View the sales-sample load task settings.](images/sales-sample-preview.png =60%x*)

 11. The Load tool makes intelligent choices for the target table name and properties.
 Since this is an initial load, accept the default option of **Create Table**, which conveniently creates the target table in the Autonomous Database instance, without the need to predefine the table in SQL.
-Change the name of the target table to be created from **SALES_SAMPLE** to **CUSTSALES**.
+Change the name of the target table to be created from **SALES_SAMPLE** to **CUSTSALES_EXT**.
 Next, click **Close**.

     ![Update table name](images/change-target-table-name.png)